2013 Australian Book Industry Awards

 B U Y

 Buy Gaysia in paperback (RRP $19.99) from most Australian bookshops.
-Readings offers free shipping within Australia.
+Readings offers $3 flat delivery shipping per order within Australia.

 You can also purchase it as an eBook from these retailers: